jackmpcollins/magentic/docs/configuration.md

 # LLM Configuration

-Currently two backends are available
+Magentic supports multiple "backends" (LLM providers).
+These are

 - `openai` : the default backend that uses the `openai` Python package.
-Supports all features.
+Supports all features of magentic.
+- `anthropic` : uses the `anthropic` Python package.
+Install this with `pip install magentic[anthropic]`.
+Supports all features of magentic, however streaming responses are currently received all at once.
 - `litellm` : uses the `litellm` Python package to enable querying LLMs from [many different providers](https://docs.litellm.ai/docs/providers).
 Install this with `pip install magentic[litellm]`.
 Note: some models may not support all features of `magentic` e.g. function calling/structured output and streaming.

-The backend and LLM used by `magentic` can be configured in several ways.
+The backend and LLM (`ChatModel`) used by `magentic` can be configured in several ways.
 The order of precedence of configuration is

 1. Arguments explicitly passed when initializing an instance in Python
 1. Values set using a context manager in Python